 Public Finance plays a multi-layered role in a society.
-It is responsible for distributing resources, stabilizing the re-allocating economy, income. promoting economic growth, and guaranteeing welfare. social Bv effectively managing public finances, Government can create а more reasonable and prosperous society.
+It is responsible for distributing resources, stabilizing the economy, re-allocating income. promoting economic growth, and guaranteeing welfare. social Βv effectively managing public finances, Government can create a more reasonable and prosperous society.